 I would need a guaranteed 3% capital growth just to make up this difference and not go backwards in my net worth (noting property prices have just fallen over 10% this year already).
 Even then, all the whilst my money is being turned from cash flow (which I need to live) and getting locked up into capital appreciation of the apartment – which I will have a lot of problems trying to access (high transaction costs to sell), and I might even get TAXED on when I sell (noting there are exemptions for capital gains on your primary place of residence in most cases).

 Having said that, The Barefoot Investor is tapping into the ‘Great Australian Dream’ of owning your own home.
 Owning your home isn’t purely a financial thing, and there are loads of great emotional reasons to want to own your own home.
-This is mainly due to a perceived security – you can’t be evicted by your landlord if you own it, right..? (if you mismanage your finances and default on those large mortgage repayments, the bank can still foreclose on the loan and kick you out!).
+For example security – you can’t be evicted by your landlord if you own it, right..? (if you mismanage your finances and default on those large mortgage repayments, the bank can still foreclose on the loan and kick you out!).

-If your goal is to buy your home, then save yourself up a 20% deposit and avoid the horrendously expensive scam of LMI (you have to purchase the banks insurance for them against your loan – it doesn’t protect you at all and it usually costs over $10,000!).
+If your goal is to buy your home, I think a great way is to save yourself up a 20% deposit and avoid the horrendously expensive scam of LMI (you have to purchase the banks insurance for them against your loan – it doesn’t protect you at all and it usually costs over $10,000!).
 Save this using your wonderful Fire Extinguisher account.

 To help Ramp up the savings, ditch your Splurge and make the home deposit the goal of your Smile, meaning you now have an arsenal of 40% income at your disposal to save.
 If you can ditch some of those expensive costs of living and live more mindfully, you could save up that 20% deposit in no time!